Posted 03.22.2020 by Meghan Crawford

 After defining what ROI means to those who ask, decide how you’re going to measure it.

-One of the most common issues with social media ROI is the lack of a proper scope.
+One of the most common issues with social media ROI is the lack of proper scope.

 When you can accurately define the scope of measurement, you’ll be able to make more informed decisions about which programs were successful and what to do to keep the ball rolling.